pbj-writes/project_mkdocs_material/docs/web_stuff.md

 }
 ```

-In the UI, imagine a user table where teammates can see each other's information on on a user table.
+In the UI, imagine a user table where teammates can see each other's information on a user table.

 In the documentation, the user table needs some conceptual and reference explanation.